MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-and-coexistence-of-skypeforbusiness-and-teams.md

 ## Upgrade and coexistence concepts and terminology
 To help guide your decision-making process, familiarize yourself with the following concepts and terminology relevant to upgrading from Skype for Business to Teams.

-### Group collaboration–only mode
+### Group collaboration Only mode
 In this mode, Teams is configured to support teams and channels-based conversations only, with private chats and calling, and meetings disabled.

-This mode is a great way to introduce Teams in your environment while you continue leverage youe exisiting investment in Skype for Business.
+This mode is a great way to introduce Teams in your environment while you continue leverage your exisiting investment in Skype for Business.

 ### Group collaboration and meetings mode
-If your organization needs the capabilities that Teams provides for meetings, but business needs require you to keep enterprise voice capabilities in Skype for Business, you can configure Teams to deliver group collaboration and meetings capabilities to your entire organization (or some parts of it).

 Along with using Teams for teams and channels-based conversations in this mode, users start using Teams to schedule and conduct their meetings.
 Private chats and voice and video calling remain on Skype for Business.

+If your organization needs the capabilities that Teams provides for meetings, but business needs require you to keep enterprise voice capabilities in Skype for Business, you can configure Teams to deliver group collaboration and meetings capabilities to your entire organization (or some parts of it).

 ### Islands mode
 This is the default mode and allows to deloy Teams independently of Skype for Business.

 In this mode, Teams users can immediately use Teams with all its capabilities with other Teams users, while other users can continue using Skype for Business and remain productive with no impact on how they’re using Skype for Business today.

 > [!NOTE]